 Instead, consider integrated monetization strategies, such as:

 A great example of a successful pivot is the rise of competitive online poker.
-It’s a game where entertainment and strategy intersect—and savvy players are discovering quality, secure platforms like reputable poker rooms in Canada that offer both real gameplay and skill progression.
-While poker isn’t for every brand, the model—skill-driven, user-empowered, reward-focused—is something every platform can learn from.
+It’s a game where entertainment and strategy intersect, and savvy players are discovering quality, secure platforms like reputable poker rooms in Canada that offer both real gameplay and skill progression.
+While poker isn’t for every brand, the model—skill-driven, user-empowered, reward-focused—is something every platform can learn from in the digital entertainment industry.

 Gamification is no longer a trend—it’s a core design principle.
 But here’s the nuance: modern users don’t just want badges or points.
 They want experiences that translate into tangible skills, prizes, or even cash rewards.